 Safety razors sound like something that your grandpa would recommend.
 I remember seeing my uncle using them to shave when I was little.
 And how I wish I would have followed suit.
 Safety razors as the name suggests are very safe to use and it reduces the risk of nicks and cuts during the shaving process.
 Most safety razors already come in an ‘eco-friendly’ packaging which is either compostable or recyclable.
 Plus, if you care well for your blades correctly, they’ll last a long time and work just fine before they can get recycled.

-Make your Own Personal Care Products
+Make your Own Personal Care Products (if you can)

 If you want to go truly ZW, then you can start by making your own products.
 I already make my own deodorant and you can go even further and make your own toothpaste, shampoo, body wash, etc…The

 timesky is the limit and you can make your personal products specifically to your body/hair type and with ingredients you probably already have at home!
 For more inspiration and recipes, head down here.
+Plus, you can buy plenty of raw ingredients to create your beauty bar.
+Shop here* for all your Zero Waste needs!

 Buy from Environmentally-Friendly Companies